 I like to use whole grains and avoid refined sugars and refined oils, but I’m certainly flexible about this and my recipes reflect that.
 Healthy or not, this site won’t feature store-bought vegan alternatives like margarine or fake cheese because I don’t personally like them or cook with them.
 I am a vegetable lover to the core and many of my recipes highlight the seasonal produce that we enjoy in the Mid-Atlantic United States.

 Oh, and you also won’t see any recipes with mushrooms, as they remain the only vegan food I don’t like.
 Everything else is fair game!
-New recipes are posted about once a week.
-(This can depend on how crazy things get with my day job, so if you want to make sure you don’t miss any recipes, I recommend joining my email list.
+New recipes are posted every 4-5 days.
+If you want to make sure you don’t miss any recipes, I recommend joining my email list.
 You’ll receive a newsletter every 1-2 weeks that rounds up all of the recent recipes that have been shared here.

 Contact info and sharing